motooka/share-s3/README.md

 # ShareS3
-Share your files on Amazon S3 (or compatible one) to clients
+Share your files on Amazon S3 (or compatible one) with clients

 ## Dependencies
 - PHP 8.1+